 In brick-and-mortar retail scenarios, product packaging with eye-catching graphics provides advertising value and enhances product image.
 This is not necessary or in most cases desirable for a shipping container.
-Products that are of high value, toys, or items likely to be gifts that have high graphics and/or carton markings that identify the package contents must be overboxed by the vendor in plain kraft corrugated containers.
+Products which are of high value, toys, or items likely to be gifts which have high graphics and/or carton markings which identify the package contents must be over-boxed by the vendor in plain kraft corrugated containers.